xavierallem/Summary1/README.md

 You must have at-least 4-5 hours of free time, stable Internet, to complete all steps given here.
 You will have to read carefully, understand and do things.

+## How to read the document
+- Scan through the document once and understand all the steps.
+- Then start to complete the steps.

 #### Index of what you will you learn?
 1. Culture and the Mission of IoTIoT.in and Shunya OS
 1. Faster approach towards learning - 20hrs learning method